 No crimson, no smell of blood.

-The person’s hand slipped from the side of the stretcher and flopped down.
+The person’s hand slipped from the side of the stretcher and flopped down as the small procession passed through the crowd.
 It was almost voyeuristic, that peek at what lay beneath, and it felt like a perverse glimpse into something that should have been shrouded.

 Without thinking, Sebastien reached out, grasping the dead boy’s pale wrist between her fingers and slipping it back under the protective covering of the white cloth.